philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     > The title of the page should now read **Building Directory**

 ## Task \#3: Add Static Content
+In this exercise we are adding some static text and an image to the new page.

 1. Add a section to the webpage